 A positioning statement should also indicate how a travel product is different from others in the market.
 Marketers call this the unique selling proposition (USP).
 If an airline is just like every other airline, there is not much to differentiate it from the others.
 If on the other hand, the airline serves gourmet food and fine wines in-flight at no additional cost, it has a USP.
-Whenever a posi-tioning statement uses words like "biggest," "smallest," "fastest," "least expensive," it's intended to differentiate the product to help potential customers distinguish it from others and therefore remember it.
+Whenever a posi- tioning statement uses words like "biggest," "smallest," "fastest," "least expensive," it's intended to differentiate the product to help potential customers distinguish it from others and therefore remember it.
 Marketers always look for a USP to weave into their positioning statements to help produce a distinctive image in the marketplace.

 Sometimes people confuse a positioning statement with a slogan; they are different.
 The positioning statement is created for use within the company.
 It is a concise theme or statement that is woven through all marketing communications.
 A slogan, on the other hand, is a phrase generated from the positioning statement that is designed to catch the attention of the target market and reinforce a product's image.
-The positioning statement also serves as a basis for many other marketing components, including the advertising campaign and Uttarakhand Open University slogan and virtually all rother elevatents that wonth bute to a product's image.
-BTS403 siogan and virtually arrother elements analytopith bute to a product's image.
+The positioning statement also serves as a basis for many other marketing components, including the advertising campaign and alogon and vintua ITA IDA WAA TO WEARANG TO ANS DOOR to to a much state image BTS403 slogan and virtual walk of the felevitients that to but to a product's image.
 D13403

-TOURISM, TRANSFILENCEMERAPATHE positioning statement -and consequently the product's image-is emotional appeal.
+TOURISM, TRANSMENT PARTHE positioning statement -and consequently the product's image-is emotional appeal.
 Since buying decisions are based on emotion as well as hard facts, emotional appeal is an important aspect of positioning a product, especially a travel product.

 Unlike televisions and many other tangible goods, travel products include many intangible elements.
 Since customers cannot inspect or try out a travel product, they need to feel positive about it.
 How a customer feels about flying an airline, or staying in a hotel, or visiting a destination is important.
-The positioning statement should, therefore, convey a strong appeal that will elicit an emotion- based response from members of the target market.
+The positioning statement should, therefore, convey a strong appeal that will elicit an emotion-based response from members of the target market.